northwang-lucky/soft-storage/docs/guide/quick-start.md

 In addition, if you only want to use a shallow modular wrapper for the browser's Storage API, you can go straight to the [Raw Usage](#raw-usage) section.

 ::: warning
 Attention please!
 You should never use `interface` to define a type in Smart Storage, to instead of it, you can use `type`.
-Click [Q&A](./other/qa.html#about-interface) for more details.
+Click [Q&A > About Interface](./other/questions-and-answers.html#about-interface) for more details.
 :::

 ## For Vue 3 <Badge text="vue >= 3.1.0" />